 - A special COVID-19 module to give you extra support through the pandemic

 You can start at any stage of pregnancy and they offer easy to follow instructions.
-The course is a very accessible and for a limited time you can get 30% off with the code KGH30discount.
-Be quick with that though as I’m not sure how long it will last.
-I have looked around at a lot of hypnobirthing options and this is genuinely the best offer I’ve found.
+The course is a very accessible at just £45 for one year’s access.
+I have looked around at a lot of hypnobirthing options and this is genuinely the best offer I’ve found in terms of quality, content and cost.
 Do take visit their website and see what you think.

 Tip 5: Start as soon as possible

 Like I said, one of the great things about KG Hypnobirthing is that you can start at any stage of your pregnancy.
 Having said that, the closer you get to your “due” date the more stuff you need to sort out and the less time you have for practicing hypnobirthing.
 Make life easier on yourself by starting hypnobirthing as soon as you’re in the safe zone of the second trimester.